MicrosoftDocs/security/zero-trust/add-saas-apps.md

 ms.topic: conceptual
 ---

-# Step 1: Add SaaS apps to Azure Active Directory and apply access policies
+# Step 1: Add SaaS apps to Azure Active Directory and to the scope of  policies

 Many organizations rely on SaaS apps to run business workflows.
 The ease of use, cost effectiveness, and scalability makes it a viable solution for organizations to adopt.
 Because of the amount information and access to valuable resources, proper measures must be in place to secure these business-critical apps.